Get the Perfect Mentor in 7 Days (Or Less)

 To create a plan, carve out one hour, and write down the answers to these questions.

-- What things that, if you learned, would catapult you to the next level and move you faster toward your goal?
+- What skills or lessons, that if you learned, would catapult you to the next level and move you faster toward your goal? (list #4)

 - Select the one that is most impactful out of list #4.